yufenhuang/MOSA-Music-mOtion-and-Semantic-Annotation-dataset/README.md

 - **Inference**

-  To make the body motion video, please select an audio from `\sample_data\` folder, and run the following commands.
+  To make the body motion video, please select an audio file from `\sample_data\` folder, and run the following commands.

   The generated video will be saved to the folder `\motion_generation_model\`